+Tattoo removal does hurt a bit, but Removery’s clients often say it feels no more painful than getting slapped by a rubber band.
 The pain experienced during laser tattoo removal is very minor.
-Laser tattoo removal hurts a bit, but Removery’s clients often say it feels no more painful than getting slapped by a rubber band.

 Laser tattoo removal is the most effective process available.
 Any method that claims to be pain-free is not actually doing much to remove the ink from the skin, whereas more painful tattoo removal methods are likely to cause long-term damage and permanent scarring.

 Our Picoway tattoo removal method causes less pain than most other tattoo removal techniques.
 It’s also faster, meaning less time spent undergoing the minor pain of tattoo removal.

 “The procedure does come with some degree of pain; the stinging sensation of which could be compared to the flicking of an elastic band against the skin,” says Dr. Rekha Tailor, medical director of Health & Aesthetics.

 How long does pain last after the tattoo removal session is over?
 Normally it goes away within a few hours.
 You might simply feel like you have a sunburn until then.
 If the sensation continues for several days after tattoo removal treatment, contact the Removery clinical team to make sure you’re not experiencing an infection or allergic reaction (both of which are extremely rare).

 People have different levels of pain tolerance—and anxiety about pain—but laser tattoo removal feels less painful than getting tattooed.
 Many people compare the pain of tattoo removal to the discomfort caused by a sunburn.